Evidence-Based · CGA Components · EMR Documentation · Free

 GDS-15

 15-question geriatric depression screening tool with Yes/No scoring.
-Detects mild to severe depressive symptoms in older adults with fast bedside assessment.
+Detects mild to severe depressive symptoms in older adults.
+Meets Medicare Annual Wellness Visit requirement.

 Basic ADLs Functional Independence